kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 # Description

 This is an example scenario which demonstrates how Kyma can receive Cloud Events from an external solution.
-To make it easier for the developers, this scenario uses a  **local Kyma installation**.
+To make things easier, this scenario uses a  **local Kyma installation**.

 This scenario uses a mocked external solution.
 You can mock the sending of Events using an HTTP client.
 You can also use other mocked or real solutions.